-The Reference Model section 8.3 “Telco Edge Cloud”, presents the deployment environment characteristics, infrastructure characteristics and new values for the Infrastructure Profiles at the Edge.
+The Reference Model [1] section 8.3 “Telco Edge Cloud”, presents the deployment environment characteristics, infrastructure characteristics and new values for the Infrastructure Profiles at the Edge.

-The Edge computing whitepaper includes information such as the services that run on various nodes.
-The information from the whitepaper coupled with that from the OpenStack Reference Architecture for 100, 300 and 500 nodes will help in deciding which OpenStack and other services (such as database, messaging) run on which nodes in what Cloud Center and the number of copies that should be deployed.
+The Edge computing whitepaper [60] includes information such as the services that run on various nodes.
+The information from the whitepaper coupled with that from the OpenStack Reference Deployment Architecture [61] for 100, 300 and 500 nodes will help in deciding which OpenStack and other services (such as database, messaging) run on which nodes in what Cloud Center and the number of copies that should be deployed.
 These references also present the pros and cons of DCP and CCP and designs to address some of the challenges of each of the models.

-Table 8-4 in the Reference Model section 8.3.4 “Telco Edge Cloud: Platform Services Deployment” lists the Platform Services that may be placed in the different node types (control, compute and storage).
+Table 8-4 ?? in the Reference Model [1] section 8.3.4 “Telco Edge Cloud: Platform Services Deployment” lists the Platform Services that may be placed in the different node types (control, compute and storage).
 Depending upon the capacity and resources available only the compute nodes may exist at the Edge thereby impacting operations.

-Table 8-3 in the Reference Model section 8.3.3 “Telco Edge Cloud Infrastructure Profiles”, lists a number of Infrastructure Profile characteristics and the changes that may need to be made for certain Edge clouds depending upon their resource capabilities.
+Table 8-3 ?? in the Reference Model [1] section 8.3.3 “Telco Edge Cloud Infrastructure Profiles”, lists a number of Infrastructure Profile characteristics and the changes that may need to be made for certain Edge clouds depending upon their resource capabilities.
 It should be noted that none of these changes affect the definition of OpenStack flavours.

-4.5.1.1 Edge Cloud Deployment
+Edge Cloud Deployment